-HB 836 would create a blanket exemption for state-funded child-placing agencies but fails to take into account any harms the exemption would cause to others, whether to potential parents or the children themselves.
+HB 836 is aimed at creating a blanket exemption for state-funded child-placing agencies but fails to take into account any harms the exemption would cause to others, whether to potential parents or the children themselves.
 As explained above however, the harms are likely to be significant.
 The primary obligation of all providers is to serve the best interest of the child.
-Yet, this provision would allow providers to put their religious beliefs above children's best interests-even denying children the families they deserve and need.
+Yet, this provision is designed to allow providers to put their religious beliefs above children's best interests-even denying children the families they deserve and need.